Life Story (song)

 "Life Story" is a song by American recording artist Angie Stone.
-It was written by Gerry DeVeaux and Craig Ross for Stone's debut studio album, Black Diamond (1999), while production was overseen by DeVeaux, featuring additional production from Cutfather & Joe.
-Released as the album's second international single, it peaked at number 22 on the UK Singles Chart, while reaching the Dutch and German Singles Charts.
+It was written by Gerry DeVeaux and Craig Ross and originally recorded for DeVox's collaborative album DeVox featuring Angie B. Stone (1996).
+A slightly remixed version of the song was later included on Stone's solo debut album with Arista Records, Black Diamond (1999), featuring additional production from Cutfather & Joe.

+Released in 2000 as the second international single from Black Diamond, "Life Story" peaked at number 22 on the UK Singles Chart number six on the UK R&B Singles chart, while reaching the Dutch and German Singles Charts.
 Mixmag included the Booker T Vocal Mix of "Life Story" in their list of "16 of the Best Uplifting Vocal Garage Tracks".

 Track listings

+All tracks written by Gerry DeVeaux and Craig Ross.

+Credits and personnel

+Credits lifted from the liner notes of Black Diamond.